feldera/feldera/README.md

 engine.
 To this end we set the following high-level objectives:

-1. **Full SQL support and more.**  While SQL is just the first of potentially many DBSP frontends, it offers a reference point to chatacterize the expressiveness of the engine.
+1. **Full SQL support and more.**  While SQL is just the first of potentially many DBSP frontends, it offers a reference point to characterize the expressiveness of the engine.
 Our goal is to support the complete SQL syntax and semantics, including joins and aggregates, correlated subqueries, window functions, complex data types, time series operators, UDFs, etc.  Beyond